 Of course, you also are an advocate for the Kiwanis Children's Fund.
-So it's important to know what we do and how, through the Kiwanis family's shared causes, you make a difference in each phase of a young person's development.
-It's a continuum of impact.
-That's because the work Kiwanians do in one cause helps provide a head start on success in the next.
-Whether they're getting ready to learn or getting ready to lead, kids need Kiwanis.
-A gift to the Kiwanis Children's Fund is one of the most effective ways to reach them and to advance the Kiwanis causes that lead to healthy, happy lives.

-The Kiwanis Children's Fund partners with clubs and districts to help the children of the world by focusing donors' gifts on particular Kiwanis causes:
+So it's important to know what we do and how you make a difference in each phase of a young person's development.
+The Children's Fund partners with clubs and districts to help the children of the world by focusing donors' gifts on particular Kiwanis causes: